 - Partnership.
 The quality of the primary partnership (e.g., expertise, achievements, complementarities, contributions to the partnership and commitment to the project). - Technology.
-The potential of the technology to be advanced, adapted, and integrated into a smart service system that in turn has the potential for societal and economic impact.
-Will this effort also have extensibility to other application areas or other entirely different service systems? - Test Bed.
-The appropriateness of the test bed for the integration of the proposed technology into a smart service system. - Research Plan.
+The novelty and the potential of the technology to be advanced, adapted, and integrated into a smart service system that in turn has the potential for societal and economic impact.
+If successful, will this effort also have extensibility to other application areas or other entirely different service systems? - Test Bed.
+The appropriateness of the smart service system to serve as a test bed for the integration of the proposed technology. - Research Plan.
 The value of the research tasks to be carried out, including the test and evaluation plan for human-system integration, and the existence of appropriate mechanisms in the research plan to bring feedback from the evaluation results to the engineered system design. - Mentoring Plans.
-The likelihood that the nature of the participation and the quality of students' and/or postdoctoral researchers' exposure in this interdisciplinary and cross-organizational culture of collaboration will prepare them to be future innovators
+The likelihood that the nature of the participation and the quality of students' and/or postdoctoral researchers' exposure in this interdisciplinary and cross-organizational culture of collaboration will prepare them to be future innovators.